thiswillbeyourgithub/Clozolkor/README.md

 * **more to come (see todo below), this clozing system is the basis of my workflow, but I don't have that much time to code.**

 #### demo gifs
-*removed as it's a pain to update the gifs and they were severely outdate, **you should try instead!**!*
 <!--
 * early version (severely out
 ![demo_gif](bin/demo.gif)